 We are very fortunate to have three (3) species of sea turtles frequent Lady Elliot Island throughout the year – Hawksbill, Green and Loggerhead turtles.
 Green and Loggerhead turtles are the only ones that nest on the Island, nesting occurs on Lady Elliot Island between November and March.
 Nesting normally happens after dark when there is sufficient water for them to swim ashore, usually in association with the high tide.
 Nests can be found anywhere around the Island but the majority of nests have been recorded in the sand dunes in front of the resort and either end of the airstrip.

-These gentle giants nest on Lady Elliot Island up to nine times in a season, laying between 80 and 120 eggs per clutch.
+These gentle giants nest on Lady Elliot Island up to seven times in a season, laying on average between 80 and 120 eggs per clutch.
 Under the careful guidance of our Turtle Rangers, guests of all ages can experience this amazing phenomena.

 Turtle Hatching*